How Do You Attract More Clients?

 This applies to your website, leaflets, letter of engagement and person-to-person discussions, etc.

-Being human, even nearly-clients can have mixed feelings that may introduce unexpected twists and turns into the journey.
+Being human, even nearly-clients can have mixed feelings that introduce unexpected twists and turns into the journey towards agreement.
 These human issues are best taken into account so that your message serves them well in their decisions, and eases your professional task.

 Your choice of words is critical.